Mariners vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have compiled a 42-34 record in games they were listed as the moneyline favorite (winning 55.3% of those games).
+- The Mariners have been favored on the moneyline 77 total times this season.
+They've finished 42-35 in those games.

-- Seattle has a record of 21-18 when it has played as moneyline favorites with odds of -145 or shorter (53.8% winning percentage).
+- Seattle has gone 19-18 when it has played as moneyline favorites with odds of -150 or shorter (51.4% winning percentage).

-- The Mariners have a 59.2% chance to win this contest based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Mariners' implied win probability is 60%.

-- Seattle has played in 117 games with over/under set, and have combined with opponents to go over the total 56 times (56-57-4).
+- Seattle has had an over/under set by bookmakers 118 times, and have combined with opponents to go over the total in 57 of those games (57-57-4).

 - The Mariners have a 4-10-0 record ATS this season (covering only 28.6% of the time).